TaygaHoshi/tt-project/Lists/List of Spells - Witchcraft.md

 ## Elemental Infusion
 **Complexity:** Complex
 **Casting Time:** Full-turn action
-**Cost:** 4 mana
+**Cost:** 4 energy
 **Range:** 1 meter
 **Duration:** 6 hours
 **Effect**
-	Infuse a weapon you can touch with your mana, and it deals an extra 5 magical damage.
+	Infuse a weapon you can touch with your energy, and it deals an extra 5 magical damage.
 Potency bonus to damage is halved for this spell.
 This weapon is considered a magical weapon as long as it is infused.
 	Choose an element when you cast this spell.
-This infusion can be consumed as an action to cast Elemental Arrow with that element for no mana cost.
+This infusion can be consumed as an action to cast Elemental Arrow with that element for no energy cost.
 	An item can have only one infusion at any time.

 ---